-Details regarding admission to the Annual Meeting and the business to be conducted are described in the accompanying proxy materials.
-Also included is a copy of our 2017 Annual Report.
+Details regarding how to participate in the Annual Meeting and the business to be conducted are described in the accompanying proxy materials.
+Also included is a copy of our 2019 Annual Report.
 We encourage you to read this information carefully.

 Your vote is important.
-Whether or not you plan to attend the Annual Meeting, we hope you will vote as soon as possible.
+Whether or not you plan to participate in the Annual Meeting, we hope you will vote as soon as possible.
 You may vote over the Internet, by telephone or by mailing a proxy card.
-Voting over the Internet, by telephone or by written proxy will ensure your representation at the Annual Meeting regardless of whether or not you attend in person.
+Voting over the Internet, by telephone or by written proxy will ensure your representation at the Annual Meeting regardless of whether or not you join the live webcast.
 Please review the instructions on the proxy card regarding each of these voting options.